-- a.
-Purulent drainage from drain that is placed into the organ/space - b.
-Organism isolated from an aseptically obtained culture of fluid or tissue in the organ/space
+a.
+Purulent drainage from drain that is placed into the organ/space.

+b.
+Organism isolated from an aseptically obtained culture of fluid or tissue in the organ/space.

-Ventilator-associated pneumonias (VAP)
+Ventilator-associated pneumonia (VAP)

-Ventilator: a device to assist or control respiration continuously through a tracheostomy or by endotracheal intubation (hence occurs in high care units)
+Ventilator: a device to assist or control ventilation continuously through an endotracheal tube or tracheostomy (hence occurs in critical care/high care units).